Investigation Guide

 How to Find Someone's Middle Name

 A middle name can be one of the most useful clues in a name-based search.
-This guide explains how middle-name research fits into public record searches and how it helps narrow the correct person.
+This guide explains how middle-name research fits into public record searches, where middle names typically appear, and how to use them to narrow the correct person.

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.